O365/python-o365/docs/source/usage/account.rst

     message2 = Message(parent=mailbox)  # message will inherit the connection and protocol from mailbox when using parent.
     # ...

 It's also easy to implement a custom Class.
 Just Inherit from ApiComponent, define the endpoints, and use the connection to make requests.
-If needed also inherit from Protocol to handle different comunications aspects with the API server.
+If needed also inherit from Protocol to handle different communications aspects with the API server.

 .. code-block:: python